 The gums, or gingivae, consist of pink tissue in the mouth that meets at the teeth’ base.
-There is only one gum or gingival for each pair of your teeth.
+There is only one Bottom Gum Receding or gingival for each pair of your teeth.

 The gingival tissues are very dense.
 It has a vast and good supply of blood vessels under a moist surface; otherwise, it is a mucous membrane.
 The gingival tissues match the rest of the mouth lining but are pink in color instead of shiny red.